doriantaylor/xslt-transclusion/README.md

 ## Rationale

-Transclusion is still a woefully underrepresented feature of the World-Wide Web standards.
+Transclusion is still a woefully underrepresented feature in World-Wide Web standards.
 Indeed there are many proprietary solutions on both the server and the client side, but none that enable the seamless welding of resources together, thus enabling their re-use.